 But just in case you got confused, here's the logical order:

 - Setting up Python to work with the serial port

 - A “live” data monitor with Python, PyQt and PySerial

 In this post I want to present some useful Python code to implement the ideas of (3).
 Additionally, I'll introduce a very useful library for constructing frames from various forms of data.

-The code for this post is available for download as a single .zip file here.
+The code for this post is available here.
 It contains the modules discussed, the sample code shown and even some unit tests.

 Arrays of data in Python